ffrr/znd-graph/README.md

-# znd graph
+# znd-graph

-zoomable c3-based graph
+A graph component for the upcoming update of znd, made in d3.js.

+A scaffolded README follows, update TBD.

 ## Getting Started